fuatakgun/eufy_security/README.md

 e.
 After entering correct captcha code, your devices will be ready to use.

 10- If your camera does not support RTSP based live streaming, you can use `Start Live Stream` and `Stop Live Stream` services rather than turn_on and turn_off because they tend to be using RTSP functions.
 They require camera entities as input, you can use UI for this.
+More importantly, please set your `Streaming Quality` settings to `Low` per each camera using Eufy Security app, otherwise WebRTC will fail to stream the video.
+Underlying issue is realted mid or high quality codecs are not supported by WebRTC.

 ![14-services-live-stream](https://user-images.githubusercontent.com/11085566/126563991-5ef949c5-144c-4702-a9e3-577e2d37c0f8.PNG)

 11- If you want faster P2P live streaming, go to Integration Configuration section and enable it.
 ![image](https://user-images.githubusercontent.com/11085566/127866543-1345d56f-b4f3-4154-96c7-a278d747cf8d.png)

-## 6.3 WebRTC - Optional
+## 6.3 WebRTC - Required

 You can use WebRTC for light speed streaming inside Home Assistant.